-These dill-panko crusted pork chops with mustardy potato salad are exploding with so much flavor that you’ll want this meal on repeat.
+These dill and panko-crusted pork chops with mustardy potato salad are exploding with so much flavor that you’ll want this meal on repeat.

-The potato salad was inspired by a recipe I saw on Bon Appétit.
+The potato salad is bright and easy to make.
 The greens add a nice brightness to the salad and it’s easy enough to whip up on a weeknight.

 You can get the potato salad almost completely finished before you start working on the pork chops.
 You can use boneless chops if you prefer, but I find the bone-in chops are more flavorful.
 If you can’t find peewee potatoes, use the smallest variety of golden potatoes you can find.